 Assumption College has enjoyed a long-standing relationship with the USJB.
-The USJB provided monies for the construction of the college's La Maison Francaise building in 1955, and their funds had an instrumental role in the creation of the College's Institut Francais. in 1991 the USJB merged with Catholic Financial Life
+The USJB provided monies for the construction of the college's La Maison Francaise building in 1955, and their funds had an instrumental role in the creation of the College's Institut Francais.
+In 1991 the USJB merged with Catholic Family Life, now Catholic Financial Life

 In 2004, the d'Alzon Library recieved the Mallet Library from the USJB, a collection of 6,000 volumes of books, research studies, French literature and other materials about the French and Native Americans in North America.
 This collection was gathered by Civil War officer and prominent Franco-American, Major Edmond Mallet.
 Learn more about Major Mallet and his library through the Digital Exhibit .